 Spring is an amazing time to be a beekeeper.
-After months of staring at your boxes, wondering just what was going on underneath, it’s finally time to pull back the curtain and see what your friends have been up to.
+After months of staring at your boxes, wondering just what was going on underneath, it’s finally time to pull back the curtain and begin inspecting bee hives.
 However, if you don’t take the proper precautions, your first spring visit to the hives could be a jarring experience for both you and the bees.
 To stay safe and smart, be sure to follow the best practices of beekeeping.

 Pick the Right Day